 Insert Rule and Create

 The below screenshot shows the final view after completing the BRF+ condition configuration

 Once the configuration steps are complete the defined BRF+ condition needs to be assigned in Planning Profile to be able to be considered during the planning/optimization process

 Calculate (Un)loading durations strategy must be “Based on Condition”

-Now, Freight units can be planned via optimizer
+Now, Freight units can be planned via the optimizer

-Check loading and unloading time on freight Unit Level
+Check loading and unloading times on Freight Unit Level

 Unloading for FU# 4100547047 took approximately 17 minutes.